greynolds123/control-repo/hiera/README.md

   Specifies the ensure value of the hiera package.
 Default: 'present'
 * `confdir`
   The path to Puppet's confdir.
-  Default: `$::settings::confdir` which should be the following:
-    * `'/etc/puppet'` for Puppet Open Source
-    * `'/etc/puppetlabs/puppet'` for Puppet Enterprise
   Default: `$::settings::confdir` which should be `'/etc/puppetlabs/puppet'`
 * `logger`
   Which hiera logger to use.